willdarkins/Darkins_Note-Taker_WK-11/README.md

 ### USER
 * Follow <a href= https://agile-springs-22845.herokuapp.com/ target="_blank">THIS LINK</a> to the deployed application hosted by Heroku.
-* Refer to previous steps in Developer section to operate application
+* Refer to previous steps in Developer section to operate application.

 ## Credits
 *A thank you to those who helped make this happen:*